Chief Executive Officer, Middle East and North Africa

 - Providing expert advice to the director and producers of a major Hollywood action movie called Proof of Life.

 Andreas previously spent ten years as a commissioned officer in the British Army.
-During the last three years of service, he was active duty with the Special Air Service, commanding elements of the UK’s counterterrorism team.
+During the last three years of service, he saw active duty with the Special Air Service, commanding elements of the UK’s counterterrorism team.
 At an investiture in Buckingham Palace, he was awarded the Military Cross for gallantry behind the lines in the former Republic of Yugoslavia.

 Andreas has appeared on Bloomberg News, CNBC, CNN and CBS and has been interviewed for the Financial Times and other media outlets.
 Andreas has given numerous keynote speeches on geopolitics and its impact on business.